Crypto taxes in Italy 2026: rates, filing, legalization

 2026 is the point of no return for crypto in Italy

-The rate rose to 33%, the threshold was removed, and from 2027 automatic reporting begins.
+The rate rose to 33%, the threshold was removed, and from 2027 there will be automatic reporting.
 The window for "quiet" holding is closed.

 2